 David Markowitz is an Assistant Professor in the School of Journalism and Communication at the University of Oregon.
 He uses language data from natural repositories to make inferences about people, such as what they are thinking, feeling, and experiencing psychologically.
 A large part of his research focuses on how deception affects language, including how fraudulent scientists write their research papers compared to genuine scientists.
-His work has appeared in the Journal of Communication, Communication Research, and the Journal of Language and Social Psychology, and covered by outlets including Vice, Business Insider, Forbes, and NPR.
+His work has appeared in the Proceedings of the National Academy of Sciences, Journal of Communication, Communication Research, and the Journal of Language and Social Psychology, and covered by outlets including Vice, Business Insider, Forbes, and NPR.
 He received his Ph.D. from Stanford University and his undergraduate and master's degrees from Cornell University.

 Ph.D.
 Communication, Stanford University, 2018

 Markowitz, D. M., & Slovic, P. (2020).
 Social, psychological, and demographic characteristics of dehumanization toward immigrants.
 Proceedings of the National Academy of Sciences, 117, 9260-9269.

 Markowitz, D. M., & Levine, T. R. (2020).
 It’s the situation and your disposition: A test of two honesty hypotheses.
 Social Psychological and Personality Science.

 Markowitz, D. M., & Slovic, P. (2020).
 Communicating imperatives requires psychological closeness but creates psychological distance.
 Journal of Language and Social Psychology.